 - 790 miles of sewer main in the City of Madison

-- 29 Lift Stations (Lift station are needed if an area cannot be served by gravity sewer)
+- 29 Lift Stations (Lift stations are needed if an area cannot be served by gravity sewer)

 - 10 miles of force mains (pressure sewer mains connected to pumping stations).

-- Force main sanitary sewer are connected to lift stations operate under pressure.
+- Force main sanitary sewers are connected to lift stations operate under pressure.

 - 20,000 Sewer Access Structures(manholes)